- Agricultural Inspector

-Supervisory skills: An agriculture inspector is required to monitor the food processing activities from packaging to delivering the food to consumers such as adding preservatives to keep the food fresh, packing, transportation, and other activities related to food safety standards.
+Supervisory skills: An agricultural inspector is required to monitor the food processing activities from packaging to delivering the food to consumers such as adding preservatives to keep the food fresh, packing, transportation, and other activities related to food safety standards.

-Critical thinking: An agriculture inspector is required to have critical thinking ability to determine the weakness and strength of the solutions of the problem using logic and reasoning.
+Critical thinking: An agriculture inspector is required to have the critical thinking ability to determine the weakness and strength of the solutions of the problem using logic and reasoning.

 Which certifications and internships can be helpful in becoming Agricultural Inspector?